brickleq/omphalos/README.md

 ### Copyright

-Data Boot Camp © 2018.
+Project guidelines and starter code © Data Boot Camp 2018.
 All Rights Reserved.
+All other code and visualizations © Peter Brickey LeQuire 2019-2020.